samuelbarata/SEC/report_2nd_Delivery.md

 #### Intent

-In the ***Intent*** phase a replica will send to all other replicas an Intent Request to warn the other replicas that it want to perform a write operation.
+In the ***Intent*** phase a replica will send to all other replicas an Intent Request to warn the other replicas that it wants to perform a write operation.
 The replica will also send that request to itself.

 Upon receiving an Intent Request, the replica will send a Status Request which will either be a *SUCCESS*, or an *ERROR_MESSAGE*, to all the other replicas.